RoobeshRaoED/EX.-NO-5-ROW-COLUMN-TRANSFORMATION/README.md

 # EX.-NO-5-ROW-COLUMN-TRANSFORMATION

-# Date : 23.5.25
+## AIM:
-# Register No. 212222040091
+To write a C program to implement the Row Column transformation.

-# Aim:  To write a C program to implement the Row Column transformation.
+## ALGORITHM:

-# Algorithm: STEP1: Read the plaintext P.
+STEP1: Read the plaintext P.
 STEP2: Determine the number of rows:
 STEP3: L = length(P)
 STEP4: R = ceil(L / N) → Number of rows needed